<100 subscribers

 Issue 1 Coin for each square_meter of that land.

-If all Coins for that parcel are sold, the DAO buys that parcel and the startup supplies specific to that parcel, and announces the first day of onsite work for that parcel.
+If all Coins for that parcel are sold, the DAO buys that land and startup supplies and announces the first day of onsite work.

 Coins do not represent land ownership.